Compartment concepts

 Each compartment may contain arbitrary Luau code to be reused by multiple mapping MIDI source and feedback scripts.
 This avoids code duplication and decreases memory usage.
 It even allows the usage of shared state.

-The code that you provide here is treated as a module that MIDI source and feedback scripts can import using require("compartment").
+The code that you provide here is treated as a module that MIDI source scripts and Feedback scripts can import using require("compartment").
 That means you need to export everything that you want the MIDI source and feedback scripts to see, simply by returning it.

 Example 1.
 Compartment-wide Lua code